Scholarship Leads to Success

 The University Honors Program invites applications from incoming freshman and transfer students as well as current RMU students.
 For incoming freshmen, priority consideration is given to students with excellent high school records, an SAT score of 1270 or higher, cumulative GPA of 3.5 or above, and graduation at or near the top of their class.
 Transfer students must have completed at least 30 credits with a GPA of 3.5 or higher at their current institution; the type of institution and previous participation in an honors program will be taken into account.
 Review of applications begins March 1.
 Decisions are announced after April 1.

 Incoming RMU freshmen can apply to the University Honors Program prior to the start of their first semester on campus.
 The application form can be found here.
-Review of applications begins March 1, with decisions being announced after April 1.
+The preferred application deadline is February 15, with decisions announced after March 15.
+Applications will continue to be accepted and reviewed after February 15.
+Admissions decisions for applications received after February 15 will be April 30.
 After the decision date, applications may continue to be reviewed until all acceptance spots are filled.
 Priority consideration is given to students with excellent high school records, constituting as SAT scores of 1270 or higher (combined critical reading and math), cumulative GPAs of 3.5 or above, and graduation at or near the top of their class.

 Current RMU Students